 The inspectors are independent contractors or business owners (i.e., they are not employed by the RVCOG) who must be state-licensed home or building inspectors.
 They are required to attend an orientation about universal design and the specifics of the Lifelong Housing Certification Program in order to be on the referral list.

 The inspection fee for the certification is arranged between the Lifelong Housing Certification inspector and the homeowner since there will be variables that affect the cost, such as the location of the home and whether it is newly constructed or a remodel.
 Homes may require more than one visit.
 As noted, the standard recommended inspection fee is $150.
 An additional fee of $35 per certificate is paid to RVCOG for program administration.

 The response to date has been positive from all sectors, and was especially so during an April 2014 industry symposium where participants included Realtors, contractors, builders and inspectors who understand the demographic realities of today’s housing consumers and recognize the market value of adopting age-friendly approaches.

 Age-Friendly Innovators, a local nonprofit, has been championing the program and has worked with builder W.L.
-Moore Construction on the construction of five LLH certified homes in Twin Creeks, a new transit-oriented development (TOD) located in the Jackson County city of Central Point.
+Moore Construction on the construction of five LLH certified homes in Twin Creeks, a transit-oriented development located in the Jackson County city of Central Point.
 The five homes were sold in record time.
-(Follow the link in the sidebar above for a look inside one of the homes.)

 The program has also had a great response from the general public.
 Consumers are using the certification checklist as a guide when considering home modifications.
 Remodeled homes have started to be certified.